citp/privacy-policy-historical/s/sp/spy/spyder.com.md

-> *The following text is extracted and transformed from the spyder.com privacy policy that was archived on 2007-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070609111605id_/http%3A//www.spyder.com/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spyder.com privacy policy that was archived on 2007-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071216035521id_/http%3A//www.spyder.com/privacy.asp) for the most accurate reproduction.*

-# Spyder 2006/07 :: About Us
+# Spyder 2007 | About Spyder | Privacy Policy

 **Your Consent**
 By using our Web site you consent to our collection and use of your personal information as described in this Privacy Policy.
 If we change our privacy policies and procedures, we will post those changes on our Web site to keep you aware of what information we collect, how we use it and under what circumstances we may disclose it.

 **Our Commitment to Privacy**